 What do you love about dinosaurs? (question from a 5.5 year old)

 The thing I love most about dinosaurs is the mysterious nature of them.
 Yes, we’ve learned so much, especially through the work of paleontologists like Sue Hendrickson and the many others who have devoted their lives to finding the fossils.
 But even when we reassemble the bones, even when we have a nearly-complete skeleton as we do with Sue the T. rex, we can’t really know what it would have been like to see them in action, living their lives, locating food, raising their babies, navigating an environment that may have been radically different from ours.
 In that way, they are still a mystery!

 3 Questions about You

-If you weren’t an illustrator, what would you want to be and why?
+If you weren’t a writer, what would you want to be and why?

 What is one book that has stuck with you since you’ve read it?

-What is one item in your fridge that tells us about you?
+What is one item in your refrigerator that tells us about you?

 I suppose I ought to mention the stack of dark chocolate bars.
 I allow myself 1 ounce of dark chocolate a day because 1) it’s delicious and 2) it’s health food, right?
 Alternately, I could talk about the big jar of minced garlic because an Italian gal should never be without garlic even if she’s used up the fresh cloves.